 As women enter the perimenopause and menopause, they may use HRT for control of menopausal symptoms.
 Despite often containing progestogen, HRT cannot be assumed as being contraceptive.

 One exception to this is when the IUS is being used as endometrial protection as part of a HRT regime, as it also continues to be contraceptive.
 Women using sequential HRT should also be advised to use contraception, and all progesterone methods can be used for this purpose alongside the HRT.
 When women are using continuous combined HRT , this can be assumed to be contraceptive as a constant daily dose of progestogen is administered.
 There is no scientific evidence for this but it can be assumed that when a woman is stable on ‘no bleed’ HRT she is sufficiently menopausal for contraceptive benefit to be assumed.

-Assessing sexual health involves more that an assessment of fertility and contraceptive needs.
+Assessing sexual health involves more than an assessment of fertility and contraceptive needs.
 Rates of sexually transmitted infections (STIs) have been increasing in older women.
-This is partly due to the rise of new sexual relationships via internet and ‘app’ dating, and the fact that these women are less likely to use condoms.
-This may be because of lack of awareness of the prevalence of STIs and also that pregnancy is perceived to be low risk (or ‘no risk’ because of sterilisation).
-It is therefore important that health professionals discuss risk of infections and also enquire about sexual dysfunction, which is also more prevalent in this age group.
+This is partly due to the rise of new sexual relationships via the internet and ‘app’ dating, and the fact that these women are less likely to use condoms.
+This may be because of a lack of awareness of the prevalence of STIs and also that pregnancy is perceived to be low risk (or ‘no risk’ because of sterilisation).
+It is therefore important that health professionals discuss the risk of infections and also enquire about sexual dysfunction, which is also more prevalent in this age group.